 - Close the eyes, relax the arms and the whole body.
 Breathe normally and fix the attention on the flow of air passing in and out of the nostrils.

-- Vajrasana alters the flow of blood and nervous impulses in the pelvic region and strengthens the pelvic muscles.
+- Improves pelvic health: Vajrasana strengthens the pelvic muscles, which can help to improve bladder control and sexual function.
+Vajrasana alters the flow of blood and nervous impulses in the pelvic region and strengthens the pelvic muscles.

-- It is a preventative measure against hernia and also helps to relieve piles.
+- Preventive for Hernia: It is a preventative measure against hernia.

-- It reduces the blood flow to the genitals and massages the nerve fibres which feed them, making it useful in dilated veins of the testicles and hydrocele in men.
+- Improves Blood flow in reproductive organs: It reduces the blood flow to the genitals and massages the nerve fibres which feed them, making it useful in dilated veins of the testicles and hydrocele in men.